ByteShlok/Instagram-Clone/README.md

 - Browse through the home feed to see posts from various users.
 - Visit user profiles to see their posts and information.
 - Use the navigation bar to move between the homepage, explore page, and your profile.

-## Contributing

-Contributions are welcome!
-If you have any ideas or improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

-Feel free to customize this description according to the specific features and details of your project.